lksilva/enjoy-reagent/README.md

 # enjoy-reagent

 This is the enjoy-reagent project.
+A project the uses the power of ClojureScript Interoperaliby and the [drag and drop](https://web.dev/drag-and-drop/) js api allowing us to create a drag and drop functional using only few lines of Clojure code.

 ## Requirements

 [Install Clojure](https://clojure.org/guides/install_clojure)

 [Install Leiningen](https://leiningen.org/)

 ## Development mode